 Being a small city, Declo does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Declo with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.92% of adults in Declo have a bachelor's degree or advanced degree.
+The citizens of Declo are slightly less educated than the national average of 21.84% for the average city or town: 14.92% of adults in Declo have a bachelor's degree or advanced degree

 The per capita income in Declo in 2022 was $30,319, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
 This equates to an annual income of $121,276 for a family of four.
 However, Declo contains both very wealthy and poor people as well.